thunlp/SparsingLaw/README.md

 ### Sample

-The results of three different sparsity metric methods on the sample text are shown in the figure below.
+The resulting activation rates within our 0.8b ReLU model, using three different sparsity metrics on the sample text, are shown in the figure below.

 ![](figs/sample.jpg)